khornlund/aptos2019-blindness-detection/README.rst

 results using Inception and SEResNext models (in fact, the 1st place winner used only these models).

 Others had success using the larger EfficientNet models, and larger image sizes.
-I think training using fp16 will be increasingly popular because of the ability to use GPU memory more efficiently.
+I think training using fp16 will be increasingly popular because of the huge GPU memory efficiency gains.

 Interestingly, many of the top performers did minimal preprocessing.
 The winning solution only used resizing to 512x512 (quite a large image size).